 Symptoms include blurred central vision, distortion of straight lines, dark or blank spots obscuring central vision, bright flashes, decreased visual acuity, and optical distortion.
 In the worst cases, a full-thickness tear in the fovea — a macular hole — can occur.
 Up until the last few years, the only treatment for this condition was a procedure called a vitrectomy, a procedure through which the vitreous is removed from the eye.
 However, a drug called JETREA® (ocriplasmin) has now been green-lighted by the FDA; it is the first drug approved to treat symptomatic VMA.
 For the best treatment option, consult with one of our vitreoretinal surgeons at Eye Health Partners & VisionAmerica by making an appointment via the Contact Us page.

 Contact Eye Health Partners for a Retina Examination

 The retina plays a vital role in ensuring good vision.
 A damaged retina can cause severe vision loss, which is why it is very important to detect and treat any retinal problems as early as possible.
-Please visit our contact page to schedule a consultation with one of our experienced eye doctors who can perform a thorough eye exam, diagnose any vision problems and provide prompt, effective treatment.
+To discuss a possible retina problem, schedule a consultation with one of our experienced retina specialists who can perform a thorough eye exam, diagnose any vision problems and provide prompt, effective treatment.

-Eye Health Partners is proud to offer retina treatments at their Birmingham, Cullman, Columbia, Gadsden, Mobile, Jasper, Montgomery, Murfreesboro, Oxford-Anniston and Nashville locations.
+Eye Health Partners is proud to offer retina treatments at their Birmingham, Cullman, Columbia, Gadsden, Montgomery, Murfreesboro, Oxford-Anniston and Nashville locations.
 Please visit their respective pages to learn about their facilities.